yunusparvezkhan/go-c101/README.md

 In this loop, `outerKey` is the key from the outer map, `innerKey` is the key from the inner map, and `value` is the value from the inner map.

 Nested maps in Go provide a way to create complex, multi-dimensional data structures.
 It's important to remember to initialize both the outer and inner maps before use, and that you can use all the regular map functions like `delete` and `range` with both levels of the map.

+## FIrst Class Functions

+### Introduction

+First-class functions, also known as first-class citizens or first-class objects, are a fundamental concept in computer science and programming languages.
+The term "first-class" refers to the treatment of a particular entity (in this case, functions) as having the same rights and capabilities as other entities like variables, data types, or objects.
+In the context of functions, this means that functions are treated as first-class citizens, and they can be used in the same way as any other data type is used.